jruizcabrejos/jruizcabrejos/content/post/if-it-is-art-it-is-legal-20241215/index.md

 <img src="./poi_examples.png" alt="Favicon">
 <figcaption>Figure 6.
 Small selection of POIs from Niantic Wayfarer.
 A graffiti, a water fountain, a building, a neighboors association, a kids park, a park, and a esculpture.</figcaption>

-But gragfiti were meant to be ephemeral, are they not?
+But graffiti were meant to be ephemeral, are they not?

 There is a lot that can be said (and discussed) about the graffiti use on these augmented reality games.